ChapelFob80930/Tecolab/README.md

 ---

-## Known Limitations
+## Known Limitations & Things to Keep in Mind

-These are real, current rough edges — not defects blocking basic use, but worth knowing before you extend this or hand it to someone else:
+While the platform is fully functional, there are a few behaviors worth being aware of:

-- **Outline edits can silently no-op.** If your edit request references a module or section that doesn't exist in the current outline (e.g. "add a module before the DP section" when there's no DP module), the agent may execute only the resolvable part of the instruction (or none of it) without any error or warning.
-Always double-check the returned outline against what you asked for.
+- **Outline edits may not always apply exactly as requested.** If an edit refers to a module or section that doesn't exist in the current outline (for example, asking to insert content before a section that isn't present), the system may only apply the parts it can resolve.
+In some cases, no changes may be made and no error message will be shown.
+It's a good idea to review the updated outline after making edits to confirm the requested changes were applied.

-- **Module edits assume strictly sequential, in-order review.** The edit branch replaces the *last* entry in the generated-modules list under the assumption that you're always editing the module you just generated.
-Jumping back to edit an earlier, already-approved module out of order isn't a supported flow and isn't validated against.
+- **Module editing is designed to follow the generation flow.** Editing works best for the most recently generated module.
+Revisiting and modifying older modules after moving ahead in the course creation process is not currently supported and may produce unexpected results.

-- **No rate limiting** on `/start` or `/resume` — each call invokes at least one LLM request; nothing currently throttles repeated calls per user.
+- **No request throttling is currently in place.** Starting or resuming course generation triggers AI processing each time.
+Repeatedly sending start or resume requests in quick succession may result in unnecessary processing and increased resource usage.

-- **Two databases, two Alembic environments** (Neon for users/auth, Supabase for agent checkpoints/memory) is a real architectural split, not an accident — but it means schema changes need to be applied to the correct environment (`alembic.ini` vs `alembic_supabase.ini`), and autogenerate against the wrong `target_metadata` can misidentify tables owned by the other database as "orphaned" and attempt to drop them.
-Always read a generated migration before running `upgrade head`.
+- **The system uses two separate databases.** User accounts and authentication data are stored separately from course generation memory and agent state.
+If you're making database or schema changes, ensure they are applied to the correct environment.
+Migration files should always be reviewed before being executed.

-- **`GraphResponse.course_id` is populated on every response**, not just the final one — this is intentional (lets you capture it early and poll), but don't assume its presence alone means the course is finished; always check `run_status`.
+- **A Course ID is assigned and returned throughout the generation process.** The presence of a Course ID does not indicate that course generation is complete.
+Always check the current run status to determine whether generation is still in progress or has finished.

-- **`/course_agent/result/{course_id}` requires exact ownership match** on `user_id` — if you test with multiple accounts, remember results are per-user and won't cross over, by design.
+- **Course results are tied to the account that created them.** A course can only be viewed by the user who generated it.
+If you're testing with multiple accounts, results will not be shared across users.